 As mentioned, the buy-sell agreement is a legally binding contract, and it helps the owner to accomplish his desires, at some unknown point in the future, if death or disability were to occur.
 Here are the key provisions:

-- Stipulates that if an owner plans to dispose of their business interest that they must first offer it for sale to remaining owners or the business itself.
+- Stipulates if an owner plans to dispose of their business interest where they must first offer it for sale to remaining owners or the business itself.

 - The purchase price of a business owner’s interest is based upon a pre-determined formula to be used at the time of death or disability.
 This allows a definitive price to be set for the ownership interest.

-- Identifies the seller and mandates that he must sell his interest and also identifies the buyer and mandates that she must buy the interest when made available.
+- Identifies the seller and mandates he or she must sell his interest and also identifies the buyer and mandates he or she must buy the interest when made available.

 - The agreement is based on a current business valuation which establishes the fair market value of the company and is the basis of the price and terms of sale when applicable.

 - Funding mechanisms such as life insurance and disability income insurance are noted.